California Department of Fair Employment and Housing v. Activision Blizzard: Activision Blizzard

 Activision Blizzard was formed in July 2008 as a merger of Activision Inc. and Vivendi Games, a subdivision of the French media conglomerate Vivendi, which owned Blizzard Entertainment.
 The merger was influenced by the rapid growth of Blizzard's flagship product, the subscription-based massively multiplayer online game (MMO) World of Warcraft.
 At the time, Activision had yet to create any MMO games.
 Once the merger was approved, Activision Inc. rebranded as Activision Blizzard.
 Activision Publishing was established to house Activision's existing studios, and Blizzard Entertainment remained a division within the larger company.
 Vivendi's share in Activision Blizzard was eventually fully acquired by Activision shareholders in 2014.
 In February 2016, the company substantially expanded with the acquisition of King, the mobile game developer and publisher behind Candy Crush Saga.
 King became Activision Blizzard's third major division.
-Since 1991, Bobby Kotick has served as CEO for Activision and Activision Blizzard.
+From 1991 until his departure in December 2023, Bobby Kotick served as CEO for Activision and Activision Blizzard.
 Activision Blizzard is the largest North American publisher of video games based on revenue, surpassing Electronic Arts and Take-Two Interactive, and reported over in revenues for their 2020 fiscal year.